lone-wolffie/PLP_Academy/README.md

 ## Features

--Has no features
+- Has no features
--Just a simple calculator
+- Just a simple calculator